aays/site_old/_posts/2017-08-30-pandas-dplyr-users-pt1.md

 Now, two things to note before we get started:
 1. Much like in `dplyr`, it appears a given operation on a `pandas` dataframe will _always_ return a new data frame object.
 That being said, multiple `pandas` functions do offer a boolean `inplace` argument if you'd like for an operation to modify an object as such.
 Frankly, I don't personally know enough about programming principles to know whether doing so is necessarily a better or worse approach - just go with whatever makes the code easiest to implement and read after the fact.
-2. As far as I know, `pandas` _has no pipe operator._ That's right.
-I know that's a huge part of the intuitiveness of `dplyr` gone off the bat.
+2. As far as I know, `pandas` _has no pipe operator._ That's right -- I know that's a huge part of the intuitiveness of `dplyr` gone off the bat.
 There _is_ a semi-equivalent in the form of the `.pipe()` method but we'll get into why that doesn't function in exactly the same way.
 The `pandas` cheat sheet does recommend 'method chaining` as an option, which I will do a bit of here, but which I personally find to be not particularly conducive to easy reading. <sup>[[2](#footnote2)]</sup>

 Onwards - let's start our discussion with some quick functions for describing our data frames.